Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/sample-apps/java-fine-collection-service/docs/00-fine-collection-architecture.md

 Traffic Control Service endpoints are exposed using Azure Application Gateway.
 The endpoints are exposed using the FQDN set with parameters `applicationGatewayFqdn`.

 The landing zone provides a self-signed certificate for the FQDN `acahello.demoapp.com`.
 The certificate is used to secure the endpoints exposed by the Application Gateway.
-The certificate is store in the key vault in the bicep template [application-gateway.bicep](../../../bicep/06-application-gateway/modules/app-gateway-cert.bicep).
+The certificate is stored in the key vault in the bicep template [app-gateway-cert.bicep](../../../modules/06-application-gateway/modules/app-gateway-cert.bicep).

 ## Dapr Telemetry
 > **Important**